jasonscrouch/polemos/README.md

 # Special Thanks

 I'd like to thank [DevIQ](https://deviq.com/) for help with the Respository Pattern and the Specification Pattern.
+[Intro to GraphQL with .NET (C#) & Hot Chocolate](https://www.apollographql.com/tutorials/intro-hotchocolate/01-overview-setup) for help with GraphQL and HotChocolate.

 # Images